Apollo-Level2-Web-Dev/l2-b1-assignment-9-full-stack/README.md

 - Integrate a pagination system, filtering capabilities, and sorting functionality into your backend API to enhance the user experience, simplify navigation, and enable convenient access to pertinent data.
 - Prioritize proper error handling throughout your codebase.
 - Maintain coding best practices to ensure code quality and readability.
-- To prevent deployment issues on the backend, avoid using a logger unless it is explicitly required for debugging or monitoring purposes.
+- To prevent deployment issues on the backend, avoid using a logger & image upload( for multer only)  unless it is explicitly required for debugging or monitoring purposes.
-- Dedicate 7 marks for enhancing the user experience of your project.
+- Marks for enhancing the user experience of your project.
 Focus on enhancing usability, accessibility, and overall user satisfaction.

 ### Examples of Services